notify-rs/notify/CONTRIBUTING.md

 5. In **extreme cases**, if the behaviour is systematic, severe, goes beyond the scope of this project, and/or endangers others, **outside help** may be sought.
-GitHub support may be involved, leaders from the larger community may be contacted.
+GitHub support may be involved, [leaders from the larger community] may be contacted.

+[leaders from the larger community]: https://www.rust-lang.org/en-US/team.html#Moderation-team

 ## Running tests